Davidyz/ZheYU-CV/index.md

 top-of-the-class system engineers and OS maintainer about how a large scale, production-ready operating system is deployed and maintained. system is maintained.

+### 3. Software Engineering

+Having witnessed the growth of Windows OS, Android OS on mobiles and a number of other large-scale software projects, it has been a mysterious topic to me how the development team organised the workload to make it maintainable and scalable, as well as excellent back-ward compatibility.
+Therefore, it would be a pleasure for me if I get to work with such people on a piece of real-life, large-scale program so that I can have some understanding about how they are constructed from scratch.